The Catalan parliament just declared independence from Spain | Fast Company

 — Mariano Rajoy Brey (@marianorajoy) October 27, 2017

-Per the Financial Times, Spanish stocks fell 1.9% following the vote, with Catalonian banks hit especially hard.
+Per the Financial Times, Spanish stocks fell 1.9% following the vote, with Catalan banks hit especially hard.

 The moment the Catalan parliament votes to declare independence from Spain https://t.co/SsFrYwEEtkpic.twitter.com/MFAr93UDau